The Crooked Treehouse

 The Asgard are ready to ascend their entire race, which means they are finally willing to give all of their technology and knowledge to Earth.
 Unfortunately, right after the exchange is made, the Ori show up.
 This was the last ever episode of SG1, though there are two movies, and several cameos of the original cast waiting in season eight.

-Episode 9: The Seer
+713: The Seer

 (Carter, McKay, Sheppard, Teyla, Dex, Woolsey, Keller, Chuck, Todd)

 Carter is the new head of Atlantis.
 Teyla is pregnant.
 The Wraith are still a threat.
-SO Teyla brings a pyschic to see how Atlantis can survive going forward.
+So Teyla brings a pyschic to see how Atlantis can survive going forward.

-Episode 10: Be All My Sins Remembered
+714: Be All My Sins Remembered

 (Carter, McKay, Sheppard, Teyla, Dex, Zelenka, Keller, Caldwell, Ellis, Chuck, Todd)